pharringtonp19/econometrics/docs/index.md

 <h2 style="text-align: left;color:#404065;font-weight:bold;">Introduction</h2>

 Applied econometrics is fundamentally about **interpretation** -- how to interpret the result of a statistical procedure in a given context.
 Often, there isn't often a "valid" or "correct" interpretation.
-Much like a work of art, there are multiple interpretions available to statistical results.
+Much like a work of art, there are multiple interpretions available.
 In line with this thinking, we're not going to emphasize a particular way to interpret results.
 Rather, we would like to introduce you to the statistical and computional tools as well as provide you with a broad set of real life examples so that you can further develop your own **judgement**.

 #### Learning from Data